Robert Allen Memorial Listening Center

 A message from the Allen Family

-You may remember when my dad, Clare businessman Robert Allen, died in a car crash just before Christmas.
+You may remember when my dad, Clare businessman Robert Allen, died in a car crash just before Christmas in 2011.

 After his death, his family created a memorial fund in his honor in conjunction with the Pere Marquette District Library in Clare.
 Dad loved to read, and reading to his grandchildren will always be a favorite family memory.
 More than 200 friends, family and businesses from Clare and from across the country — contributed to the fund.